Discover music for cello ensemble surrounded by other musicians while developing your technique, your musicality and the art of chamber music.

 Cello ensemble I: beginner level.
 One year of study on the instrument required.
 Ability to play with two accidentals is desirable.
 Comfort in sound production and accuracy in first position.
 Basic understanding of ear training and musical vocabulary.
 Example of repertoire already mastered: Suzuki, Volumes 1 & 2.
 Assessment by the group teacher available on request.

 Cello ensemble II: intermediate level.
 Comfortable with extensions and in positions 1 to 4.
 Knows major and minor scales of two octaves.
 Ability to play with three accidentals.
 Experience with ensemble playing and with tenor clef desirable.
 Example of repertoire already mastered: Suzuki, Volume 3.
-Assessment by the group teacher available on request.
+To be part of Ensemble II, participants must send us by email an audio recording (mp3) of the piece At The Ball.

 Cello ensemble III: intermediate/advanced level.
 Understanding of positions 1 to 7, and thumb position for the more advanced.
 Ability to play with up to four accidentals.
 Experience with tenor and treble clefs desirable.
 Experience with ensemble playing and ability to listen to other voices while playing.
 Example of repertoire already mastered: Suzuki, Volumes 4 & 5.
 Assessment by the group teacher available on request.